 Nursing home abuse and neglect are major problems in the state of Georgia and throughout the country.
 It is difficult for researchers to get a gauge on the full scope of this safety issue.
 We do know that the National Center on Elder Abuse (NCEA) has reported that 10 percent of all residents of assisted living centers tell authorities that they have been the victim of abuse or neglect.

 The problem of nursing home abuse and neglect in Georgia cannot be taken lightly.
 There are serious risks.
 According to a survey conducted by The National Center on Elder Abuse, elders who experienced abuse had a 300% higher risk of death than those who had not.
 However, abuse is rarely reported to the police, often because residents fear retaliation.
-It is clear that we all need to do more to protect the health and safety of our most vulnerable loved ones especially as nursing home neglect lawyers.
+We all need to do more to protect the health and safety of our most vulnerable loved ones especially as nursing home neglect lawyers.

 Nursing Home Residents Have Important Legal Rights

-It is important that all people in Georgia understand that nursing home residents have extremely important legal rights.
+All people in Georgia must understand that nursing home residents have extremely important legal rights.
 In our state, healthcare facilities, including nursing homes, are licensed and regulated by the Georgia Department of Community Health.
 These facilities have legal duties to protect the rights and the safety of their residents.
 Nursing home patients are also directly protected by both state and federal laws.
 This includes Georgia’s Long Term Care Facilities: Residents’ Bill of Rights and the 1987 Nursing Home Reform Act.
 Under these laws, vulnerable residents of assisted living centers have many rights, including the following: